Master of US Studies

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

+Deepen your understanding of American politics, culture and society.
+Gain high-level analytical research and writing skills and a specialist understanding of US military, political and cultural power.
 Whether you want to pursue a career in government, international relations, business, media or education, this course will equip you with the skills you need to get there.
-These include high‑level analytical research and writing skills and a specialist understanding of current events in the US.

-Another strength of the Master of US Studies comes from access to the outstanding resources and networks available at the United States Studies Centre (USSC), a leading teaching and research think tank in Australia.
-The centre offers unprecedented access to distinguished scholars, policymakers and business leaders.
+Draw on the outstanding resources and networks of the University’s United States Studies Centre (USSC), a leading teaching and research think tank in Australia.

 Further course information